jaco-bro/nanoEQXGPT.jax-metal/README.md

     pip install wandb jax numpy equinox optax tqdm tiktoken

+# notable differences with the nanoGPT version

+`out_dir` is replaced with `out_path` which allows avoids hardcoding the model name saved and loaded.

 # roadmap

 - [ ] Compare speed to nanoGPT in torch